kakkad911/Community-Articles/README.md

 	- [Writing guidelines](#writing-guidelines)
 	- [Support and feedback](#support-and-feedback)

 **Important:** You need to log in to public GitHub, not the enterprise GitHub, to contribute.
-If you have questions, contact us at [how-to@rackspace.com](mailto:how-to@rackspace.com).
+If you have questions then Join our [Telegram Developer Group](https://t.me/XinFinDevelopers) and put up your queries.
+We would love to answer your questions.

+You can also join our [Public Slack Group](https://launchpass.com/xinfin-public).
+Enter your E-mail ID and you will get an invite to our slack.

 ## Contributing to the Rackspace How-To content repository